eeriespace/eeriespace.github.io/_posts/2021-02-12-play-report-conquered-sun-road-to-madari.md

 ## Recap

-**tldr:** Thythe is feed up with living in Akkard Strand, she decides to return where her parents live, Madari.
+**tldr:** Thythe is feed up with living in Akkar Strand, she decides to return where her parents live, Madari.
 She heads north-west and encounters a settlement, they reluctantly ask her to get rid of a hunter that has destroyed a floodgate which has caused a catastrophic flood in the village.
 She takes the